singhranjitgit/RanjitsWebPortfolio/README.md

 To get more help on the Angular CLI use ng help or go check out the Angular CLI Overview and Command Reference page.

+# FYI

+This site is mainly made to showcase code structure and quality the design is just made for computer view and is limited focous in mobile view.